-This Brownie Coffee Ice Cream is a full-flavored ice cream packed with coffee flavor and fudgy brownie bits and may just be the best ice cream you've ever had.
+This Coffee Brownie Ice Cream is a full-flavored ice cream packed with coffee flavor and fudgy brownie bits and may just be the best ice cream you've ever had.

-There are two kinds of ice cream I prefer: coffee ice cream and ice cream with lots of "stuff" in it.
-You know, "add-ins" like cookie dough, chocolate chunks, and brownies.
 So really, my dream ice cream is coffee ice cream with "stuff" in it.
 And thus, this coffee brownie ice cream was born.
 And then made again and again whenever the craving hits.
 Which is often.

-Though I share my favorite brownie recipe with you below, you can certainly use a boxed mix for the brownies (Ghirardelli are the best!) or even use a store-bought brownie.
 Trust me, I know ice cream takes long enough to make as is (mostly just due to waiting for it to chill!) and I'm totally on board with any way you can get this ice cream to your table as quickly as you possible can.

 I use a finely ground espresso in the ice cream, so I guess technically it's "espresso ice cream."
 I just love the deep flavor of espresso, but you can substitute with any finely ground coffee of your choice, though I recommend adding a bit more for a fuller flavor.